voder-ai/eslint-plugin-traceability/docs/rules/valid-annotation-format.md

 - **Multiline annotation support**
   - Annotation values may be split across multiple lines within the same block or JSDoc comment.
-  - The rule concatenates all lines that belong to the same annotation, collapsing intermediate whitespace into single spaces before validating the final value.
+  - The rule concatenates all lines that belong to the same annotation, removing all internal whitespace characters (spaces, tabs, and newlines) before validating the final value.
   - This allows patterns such as:
     ```js
     /**